Everink/everink.github.io/_posts/2019-11-27-selfservice-vmstart.md

 # 3. Creating a Managed Identity <a name="managed-identity"></a>

-To determine the status I can use the Az PowerShell module, the Az module gets is supported right out of the box in Azure Functions, so I don't have to install it first.
+To determine the status I can use the Az PowerShell module, the Az module is supported right out of the box in Azure Functions, so I don't have to install it first.
 But I do need an account to authenticate to my subscription.
 For this we can use a managed identity.

 The managed identity is created on the Function App level, so it's for all our functions in our Function App.
-Go to the **function** -> **Platform features** -> **Identity**
+Go to the **function app** -> **Platform features** -> **Identity**

 ![]({{ site.baseurl }}/images/selfservice-function/managed-identity1.png)